-- Purple skin patches, itching, burning (signs of inflamed blood vessels);
+- Purple skin patches, itching, burning (signs of inflamed blood vessels),

-When shouldn’t you use Famvir-Famciclovir?
+When should you not use Famvir-Famciclovir?

 Do not take Famvir if you are allergic to famciclovir, penciclovir or any of the other ingredients listed on the packet.
-If you think there is a chance you may be allergic to any of these discuss this with your doctor before starting the treatment.
+If you think there is a chance you may be allergic to any of these, discuss this with your doctor before starting the treatment.